All Products

 • Scope

-Request-level metric logging is a function-level configuration.
-After you enable this feature, it applies to the current function, and a log is recorded for each function execution.
+Request-level metric logs are a function configuration item.
+After you enable this feature, it applies to the current function.
+A log is recorded for each function execution.

-Log storage fees are incurred when logs are delivered to Simple Log Service (SLS).
-For more information about the pricing of SLS, see Pricing.
+When logs are delivered to Simple Log Service, storage fees apply.
+For more information about Simple Log Service pricing, see Pricing.

 Enable request-level metrics